litmuschaos/litmus/tests/mysql/mysql_persistence_on_pod_eviction/README.md

 ### Considerations

+- This test requires a multi-node Kubernetes cluster *Note:* The min. count depends on individual storage solution's HA policies.
+For example OpenEBS needs 3-node cluster
 - This test simulates one type of graceful node loss (other means include cordon+drain operations)
 - The application reschedule time is also impacted by the amount of delay between disk attach and mount attempts by Kubernetes

 ### Steps to Run

 - Apply the litmus/hack/rbac.yaml to setup the Litmus namespace, service account, clusterrole and clusterrolebinding
 - Create a configmap with content of kubernetes config file (needs to be named "admin.conf")
 - Run the litmus test job
 - View the test run & pod logs on the litmus node at /mnt